johnny-morrice/godelbrot/README.md

 This package has been hacked up quickly, and we haven't made it go-gettable yet.

-Wide distribution isn't a priority till we reach out development goals (more on them to come!)
+Wide distribution isn't a priority till we reach our development goals (more on them to come!)

 To get started with the command line tool, clone this repository and then